invopop/gobl.ksef/README.md

 6. List of current login sessions is at `GET /auth/sessions`.
 7. To logout, send `DELETE /auth/sessions/current` or `DELETE /auth/sessions/[referenceNumber]`.

+A single subject can have multiple login sessions.
+One login session is associated with a single context.

 Note that the API documentation uses the name `referenceNumber` in other endpoints for asynchronous operations (submit and poll for status), not only for identifying login sessions.

 ### What is subject and context?